Dec 1, 2022, 1:24 PM

 Consistency is crucial for non-verbal reasoning.
 A little bit every day will go a long way, as repetition will make these exercises second nature to your child.
 This is also much easier than trying to cram all this learning into long last-minute sessions, which can lead to frustration for everyone involved!

 Don’t be disheartened if it takes your child a long time to get to grips with non-verbal reasoning.
-Non-verbal reasoning is not taught as part of the national curriculum, so they’ll be learning completely new skills.
+This subject is not taught as part of the national curriculum, so they’ll be learning completely new skills.